-Given what’s happening with Covid, it has never been more important than it is now to encourage a healthy and active lifestyle in children from a young age to try and reduce the amount of inactivity and sedentary lifestyles in children.
+Given what’s happening with Covid, it has never been more important than it is now for us to encourage a healthy and active lifestyle in children, to try and reduce the amount of inactivity.

 The UK chief medical officer’s guidelines recommend that children between 5-18 years old should be physically active for at least 60 minutes every day.
 This includes moderate-vigorous physical activity, such as cycling, swimming or taking part in an organised sport.

 Primary schools are the best place to teach them how to adopt and maintain a healthy active lifestyle.
 It is suggested that children achieve at least 30 minutes of moderate to vigorous activity in school and at least 30 minutes outside of school.
 But it is questionable how many really manage this.